fontina-petrakopoulou/fontina-petrakopoulou.github.io/index.md

 ![Fontina Petrakopoulou](/files/fontina_profile.jpg)

-Researcher at the Universidad Carlos III de Madrid
+Researcher at the Universidad Carlos III de Madrid - Thermal and Fluids Engineering Department
 ---

 I work on the simulation, evaluation and optimization of energy conversion processes